A Silent Witness Hiding in Your Car

 "If the (suspect) is the guy that's dead, then we don't need a warrant because there's not going to be any charges, so it's really an investigative tool.
 And in most cases, that's what has happened."

 Vetronix sees Canada as a growing market for its product, says Kerr.

 In Canada, several accident reconstructionists own the retrieval software kit and a handful of police agencies also own it, he adds.

 "It's definitely catching on and possibly some Canadian insurance adjusters have purchased this, I believe, so it's definitely a growing product," he says.

 The Vetronix software can also read EDRs from Ford vehicles and the company is planning to expand the list of manufacturers by year's end.

 For Davies, the EDR is only a silent witness that has much to offer in the fight to keep roads and highways safer.

-Copyright 2014 Associated Press.
+Copyright 2015 Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.